pak11273/front-end/README.md

 ![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)

 - Fork and clone the repo to install it as your own remote.
-  - **note** please [be sure to set your remote](https://help.github.jp/enterprise/2.11/user/articles/changing-a-remote-s-url/) for this repo to point to your Labs Team Front End Repository.
 - run: `yarn install` to download all dependencies.
 - run: `yarn start` to start your local development server.